-Templating in C++ is a mechanism that allows writing generic code, meaning it can work with different types of data without having to rewrite it for each one.
+Templating in C++ is a mechanism that allows writing generic code, that is, code that can work with different types of data without having to rewrite it for each one.

 Instead of defining a specific function or class for a data type (for example, int, double, string, etc.), we define a generic version that works for different types.

-It’s called that because it’s like making a “template” for functions or classes.
+It is called this way because it is like making a “template” for functions or classes.

-Templating does not imply a loss of efficiency, as the templating work occurs during compilation, not during execution.
+Templating does not imply a loss of efficiency, as the work of templating occurs during compilation, not during execution.

 Function Templates

-Function templates allow defining generic functions that can work with different types of data.
+Function templates allow you to define generic functions that can work with different types of data.

 The basic syntax of a function template is: